Economy of Kuwait: Reserve funds

 The Future Generations Fund (FGF) was created in 1976 by transferring 50% from the general reserve fund at that time.
 The FGF is a saving funds for future generations.
 25% of all state revenues are annually transferred to the fund.

 All of the FGF is invested abroad, with an estimated 75% invested in the US and Europe and the rest in emerging markets, mainly China and India.

-Health
+Healthcare

 Kuwait has a state-funded healthcare system, which provides treatment without charge to Kuwaiti nationals.
 There are outpatient clinics in every residential area in Kuwait.
 A public insurance scheme exists to provide reduced cost healthcare to expatriates.
 Private healthcare providers also run medical facilities in the country, available to members of their insurance schemes.
 As part of Kuwait Vision 2035, many new hospitals have opened.
 In the years leading up to the COVID-19 pandemic, Kuwait invested in its health care system at a rate that was proportionally higher than most other GCC countries.
 As a result, the public hospital sector significantly increased its capacity.
 Kuwait currently has 20 public hospitals.
 The new Sheikh Jaber Al-Ahmad Hospital is considered the largest hospital in the Middle East.
 Kuwait also has 16 private hospitals.

+Real estate and housing

+Kuwait's real estate market features a mix of government-backed housing authorities and publicly traded real estate firms.
+The Public Authority for Housing Welfare (PAHW) handles the massive state housing distribution programs.
+Notable private-sector developers and investment firms include the Kuwait Real Estate Company, which are involved in commercial and mixed-use infrastructure.